IActivePacketSource

 AsynchronousShaper compound module

-This module implements an asynchronous shaper.
-The queue sorts packets based on the transmission eligibility time (EligibilityTimeTag) attached to each packet.
-The gate prevents packets to be transmitter earlier than the attached transmission eligibility time.
+Implements an asynchronous shaper.
+The queue sorts packets based on the transmission eligibility time (~EligibilityTimeTag) attached to each packet.
+The gate prevents packets from being transmitted earlier than the attached transmission eligibility time.

 BurstyPacketProducer compound module